hussainzs/HW3_student/README.md

 # Swiftify
-Analytics for Taylor swift fants with song lists, graphs and analysis of different statistics related to her albums and songs.
+Analytics for Taylor swift fans with song lists, graphs and analysis of different statistics related to her albums and songs.

 ## Tech Stack
 Built with